gurbax-barhe/gurbax-barhe/README.md

 - I am interested in **blockchain, robotics, big data, and chess**
 - I enjoy the occasional overpriced coffee at a cafe because vibes
-- Away from the keyboard I enjoy working out, playing sports, hiking, and being around friends and family.
+- Away from the keyboard I enjoy working out, playing sports, hiking, and being around friends and family

 <h1 align="left"> Work </h1>